orbitdb/grant-applications/ff-open-grant/ORBITDB-1.0-PT2.md

 ## Total Budget Requested

+$19,200.00 in USD, and an amount worth approximately $4,800.00 USD in FIL per month.

+This number is based on an allocation of one full time developer and one part-time engineer for oversight / PR review / mentoring etc.

+In total, we are requesting eight months of funding which amounts to $153,600 USD and the equivalent of approximately $38,400 in FIL.

+In the end, any ratio of USD/FIL is acceptable for payment, provided that the value of FIL is determined by reference to the most recent close price on https://www.coinmarketcap.com on the day immediately prior to the payment.

 <!--Sum up the total requested budget across all milestones, and include that figure here.
 Also, please include a budget breakdown to specify how you are planning to spend these funds. -->

 ## Maintenance and Upgrade Plans